 Here’s a simple recipe to use up some of your pumpkin glut.
 This will make enough for four large portions.

-Ingredients: – 900g of roughly chopped pumpkin – one large red onion – one parsnip – one carrot – one large potato – three cloves of garlic – 150ml of double cream – Two vegetable or chicken stock cubes – 1tsp cinnamon – 1tsp nutmeg – 1tsp paprika – salt and pepper to taste
+Ingredients: – 900g of roughly chopped and peeled pumpkin – one large red onion – one parsnip – one carrot – one large potato – three cloves of garlic – 150ml of double cream – Two vegetable or chicken stock cubes – 1tsp cinnamon – 1tsp nutmeg – 1tsp paprika – salt and pepper to taste

 Place the chopped carrot, onion, garlic, parsnip and potato in a pan with some water to cover, let the vegetables soften for around 10-15 minutes.
 Add the pumpkin and let it simmer for another 5-10 minutes and remove from the heat.
 Drain the water from the pan and then add the stock mixture.
 For extra flavour, we added one vegetable stock cube and one chicken stock cube.
 Allow this to simmer for around 20-30 minutes.